astronomer/docs/learn/rerunning-dags.md

 Airflow DAGs can be set to run using a wide variety of [scheduling](scheduling-in-airflow.md) options.
 There are some uses cases in which you want tasks or whole DAGs to run outside of their regular schedule, for example if:

-- You want one or more tasks to automatically try running again in case they fail.
+- You want one or more tasks to automatically run again if they fail.
 - You need to manually rerun a failed task for one or multiple DAG runs.
 - You want to deploy a DAG with a start date of one year ago and trigger all DAG runs that would have been scheduled in the past year.
 - You have a running DAG and realize you need it to process data for two months prior to the DAG's start date.